habeeb321/TapTimer-Challenge/README.md

 - **GitHub Repository**: [TapTimer-Challenge Repository](https://github.com/habeeb321/TapTimer-Challenge)

 ## About the Developer
 Habeeb is an experienced Flutter developer with a passion for creating innovative and user-friendly mobile applications.
 He is dedicated to delivering high-quality software solutions and actively contributes to the Flutter community.
+Habeeb has a Bachelor's degree in Computer Science from the University of Lagos and has worked on several mobile app projects, including the TapTimer-Challenge project.

 ## More Details
 The TapTimer-Challenge project is a simple yet engaging Flutter application that challenges users to tap as many times as possible within a specified time.
 The app features a timer that counts down from a specified time and a tap counter that records the number of taps.
 The app is designed to be easy to use and provides a fun and engaging way to test your tapping skills.